r-pufky/docs/apps/gpg/windows.md

 > Policy: Audit Other Login/Logoff Events > Success = Enabled

-> Policy: Audit Other Login/Logoff Events > Failure = Enabled4.
+> Policy: Audit Other Login/Logoff Events > Failure = Enabled.

 ### Create Event Triggered Scheduled Task
 See [detailed documentation][10] for setup and additional details.
 This will